Jesse Hahn

 Jesse Allen Hahn (born July 30, 1989) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the San Diego Padres, Oakland Athletics and Kansas City Royals.
-The Tampa Bay Rays selected Hahn in the sixth round of the 2010 Major League Baseball draft.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres, Oakland Athletics, Kansas City Royals and Seattle Mariners.
+The Tampa Bay Rays selected Hahn in the sixth round of the 2010 MLB draft.

 Career

 Amateur career

 Hahn attended Fitch Senior High School in Groton, Connecticut.
 He pitched for the school's baseball team as a teammate of Matt Harvey.
 Hahn then attended Virginia Tech, and played college baseball for the Virginia Tech Hokies.
 In 2009, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
 He injured the elbow of his throwing arm in 2010, and underwent Tommy John surgery.

 Tampa Bay Rays

 The Tampa Bay Rays selected Hahn in the sixth round of the 2010 Major League Baseball draft.
 He signed with the Rays, for a $525,000 signing bonus.
 He did not make his professional debut until 2012 due to his recovery from Tommy John surgery.
 He was added to the Rays 40-man roster on November 20, 2013.